seyhajin/monkey2/modules/monkey/docs/language/enums.md

 End
 ```
 The values can be accessed with the postfix member acces operator (`.`).
-Enums values are implicitely converted to integral values when assigned to it.
+Enums values are implicitly converted to integral values when assigned to it.
 ```
 Local i:UInt=myCustomEnum.b
 ```

 You can also create `Enum` variables.
-An `Enum` variable contains a variable Uint value in addition to it's constant members (default value is zero).
+An `Enum` variable contains a Uint variable in addition to it's constant members (default value is zero).
 This value is of the Uint type.

 Bitwise operators (|,&,~) can be used with Enums variables and Enums members to compute combinations.
 Such Enums most often contain powers of 2 numbers as members!
 (1,2,4,8,16,32,64,... and 0 if needed).